Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Introduction

 The aforementioned simulation study\cite{remiro2020methods} demonstrates that the typical usage of STC, as described by HTA guidance and recommendations,\cite{phillippo2016nice} produces systematically biased estimates of the marginal treatment effect, with inappropriate coverage rates, because it targets a conditional estimand instead.
 With the Cox model and survival outcomes, there is bias because the conditional (log) hazard ratio is non-collapsible.
 In addition, the conditional estimand cannot be combined in any indirect treatment comparison or compared between studies because non-collapsible conditional estimands vary across different covariate adjustment sets.
 This is a recurring problem in meta-analysis.\cite{hauck1998should, daniel2020making}

 The crucial element that has been missing from the typical usage of STC is the marginalization of treatment effect estimates.
 When adjusting for covariates, one must integrate or average the conditional estimate over the joint covariate distribution to recover a marginal treatment effect that is compatible in the indirect comparison.
 We propose a simple marginalization method based on parametric G-computation\cite{robins1986new, robins1987graphical} or model-based standardization,\cite{moore2009covariate, austin2010absolute} often applied in observational studies in epidemiology and medical research where treatment assignment is non-random.
+In meta-analysis, Vo et al.\cite{vo2021assessing,vo2019novel} have used parametric G-computation to transport RCT results to a specific target population.
+Our proposal extends these approaches to population-adjusted indirect comparisons with limited patient-level data.

 Parametric G-computation can be viewed as an extension to the conventional STC, making use of effectively the same outcome model.
 It is an outcome regression approach, thereby capable of extrapolation, that targets a marginal treatment effect.
 It does so by separating the covariate adjustment regression model from the evaluation of the marginal treatment effect of interest.
 The conditional parameters of the regression are viewed as nuisance parameters, not directly relevant to the research question.
 The method can be implemented in a Bayesian statistical framework, which explicitly accounts for relevant sources of uncertainty, allows for the incorporation of prior evidence (e.g.~expert opinion), and naturally integrates the analysis into a probabilistic framework, typically required for HTA.\cite{baio2012bayesian}